 Electric car maker Tesla has released a new software update, launching remote sentry mode live view from its mobile app for iOS devices.

-According to Engadget, the company’s latest software update includes a feature called Sentry Mode Live Camera Access, which will allow owners to remotely view their car’s surroundings when parked.
+According to Engadget, the company’s latest software update includes a Sentry Mode Live Camera Access feature, allowing owners to remotely view their car’s surroundings when parked.

 Sentry Mode is Tesla’s integrated surveillance system that uses a 360 dashcam to record damage and any attempted break-in.